tidyverse/tidyverse.org/content/blog/taking-control-of-plot-scaling/index.md

 </div>

 This looks good, but remember we want to use this on a poster.
 A poster is usually observed at a farther distance than a computer screen, so in order to make it legible the plot should be bigger.
 How much bigger?
-Well, if we assume that we are watching our screen at 50 cm distance, and the our poster is meant to be observed at 1.5 m distance, then our plot should be 3 times as larger to take up the same amount of space in our vision:
+Well, if we assume that we are watching our screen at 50 cm distance, and our poster is meant to be observed at 1.5 m distance, then our plot should be 3 times larger to take up the same amount of space in our vision:

 ![Schematic representation of the fact that size must increase by the same factor as distance to object in order to continue taking up the same amount of space in the vision](scaling.png)